-Before you put your poultry to pasture, ensure the conditions are sanitary.
+Before you create a pastured poultry on the homestead, ensure the conditions are sanitary.

 Pastured Poultry and Sanitary Poultry Ranges

 More chicks are hatched and reared each succeeding spring

 breeding birds and pullets for laying pens has created in

 the poultryman a desire to raise a larger percentage of the

 chicks hatched, and this has resulted in a realization of

 the importance of several small points, one of the most

 important being the condition of the ranges over which the

 youngsters run.
 The old idea that chicks will grow